anton-etype/gridr/README.md

 # gridr

-You can install the package directly from GitHub with `devtools`.
-If you don't have it, you can install it with:
+You can install the package directly in R from GitHub with the package `devtools`.
+If you don't have `devtools`, you can install it with:

 `install.packages("devtools")`